How many are french speaking countries are in Africa?

 Burundi is also a Belgian Protectorate that gained independence around 1962.
 As a result, they use French as the official tongue.

 Nearly 10 percent of the country’s population is fluent in French.
-Kirundi is a second official tongue in Burundi.
+Kirundi is the second official tongue in Burundi.
 In addition to French and Kirundi, there are many more native dialects.

-Togo is a country in West Africa that embraces the French, right from the period of colonialism by France.
+Togo is a country in West Africa that embraces the French right from the period of colonialism in France.
 Approximately 37% of Togolese citizens are fluent in French.

 However, their primary dialects are spoken by the Aboriginal community.
 They include Ewe, Kabiye, and many others.

 It is one of the African nations with three official tongues: English, Arabic, and Somali.
-French was the tongue inherited from colonial masters, while Arab and Somalia was adopted for religious meaning.
+French was the tongue inherited from colonial masters, while Arab and Somalia were adopted for religious meaning.

 Besides these three tongues, several other dialects are verbalized by the inhabitants.

-Similar to Djibouti, Comoros also has three official tongues that include French, Arabic, and Comoros.
+Like Djibouti, Comoros has three official tongues: French, Arabic, and Comoros.
 French is used in governmental and inter-communal communications.